-Many Great Lakes states have rules regulating the practice of sanitarians, as listed below.
+Some of the Great Lakes states have rules regulating the practice of sanitarians, as listed below.
 As further noted below, some states refer to sanitarians by different names, and may require either licensure or registration:

-- Illinois Applicants for licensure as environmental health practitioners must either: (1) Hold a bachelor's degree from an accredited college or university approved by the National Environmental Health Science and Protection Accreditation Council (EHAC); (2) Hold a bachelor's degree from an accredited college or university which included a minimum of 30 semester hours, or the equivalent, of basic sciences and 12 months of full-time experience; or (3) Hold a master's degree in public health or environmental health science from an accredited college or university if the applicant has completed a minimum of 30 semester or equivalent hours of basic science.
-Applicants must pass the National Environmental Health Association (NEHA) Registered Environmental Health Specialist/Registered Sanitarian (REHS/RS) examination. - Indiana Applicants for registration as environmental health specialists must hold a baccalaureate degree from an accredited college or university and have satisfactorily completed at least forty-five (45) quarter hours or thirty (30) semester hours of academic training in the basic physical, chemical, biological, or sanitary sciences.
-Applicants must have been employed full time in the field of environmental sanitation for a period of at least two (2) years within the preceding five (5) years.
-Applicants must pass an examination that includes subjects in the field of public health and sanitary science and such other subjects pertinent to environmental sanitation. - Minnesota Applicants for registration as an environmental health specialist/registered sanitarian must supply evidence of receiving a baccalaureate or postbaccalaureate degree in environmental health, sanitary science, sanitary engineering, or other related environmental health field which includes at least 30 semester or 45 quarter hour credits in the physical or biological sciences.
+In Illinois, applicants for licensure as environmental health practitioners must either: (1) Hold a bachelor's degree from an accredited college or university approved by the National Environmental Health Science and Protection Accreditation Council (EHAC); (2) Hold a bachelor's degree from an accredited college or university which included a minimum of 30 semester hours, or the equivalent, of basic sciences and 12 months of full-time experience; or (3) Hold a master's degree in public health or environmental health science from an accredited college or university if the applicant has completed a minimum of 30 semester or equivalent hours of basic science.
+Applicants must pass the National Environmental Health Association (NEHA) Registered Environmental Health Specialist/Registered Sanitarian (REHS/RS) examination.

+In Minnesota, applicants for registration as an environmental health specialist/registered sanitarian must supply evidence of receiving a baccalaureate or postbaccalaureate degree in environmental health, sanitary science, sanitary engineering, or other related environmental health field which includes at least thirty semester or forty-five quarter hour credits in the physical or biological sciences.
 Applicants must supply evidence of at least one year of supervised employment.
-Applicants must pass the NEHA REHS/RS examination. - Ohio Applicants for registration as a sanitarian must either: (1) Graduate from an accredited college or university with at least a baccalaureate degree, including at least forty-five quarter units or thirty semester units of science courses and completed at least two years of full-time employment as a sanitarian; (2) Graduate from an accredited college or university with at least a baccalaureate degree, completed a major in environmental health science which included an internship program and completed at least one year of full-time employment as a sanitarian; or (3) Graduate from an accredited college or university with a degree higher than a baccalaureate degree, including at least forty-five quarter units or thirty semester units of science courses and completed at least one year of full-time employment as a sanitarian.
-Applicants must pass an examination that includes subjects in the field of environmental health science. - Wisconsin Applicants for registration must either: (1) Have a baccalaureate or higher degree in environmental health from an accredited college or university with academic credits in physical, biological, chemical, environmental or environmental health areas and one year of full-time equivalent employment in the field of environmental health; (2) Have a baccalaureate or higher degree in physical or biological sciences from an accredited college or university with academic credits in physical, biological, chemical, environmental or environmental health areas and 2 years of full-time equivalent employment in the field of environmental health; (3) Have a baccalaureate or higher degree from an accredited college or university and 4 years of full-time equivalent employment in the field of environmental health; (4) Have an associate degree from an accredited college or technical institute in environmental, physical, biological or chemical sciences, and 5 years of full-time equivalent employment in the field of environmental health; or (5) Have an associate degree from an accredited college, community college or technical institute and 8 years of full-time equivalent employment in the field of environmental health.
+Applicants must pass the NEHA REHS/RS examination.

+In Ohio, applicants for registration as a sanitarian must either: (1) Graduate from an accredited college or university with at least a baccalaureate degree, including at least forty-five quarter units or thirty semester units of science courses and completed at least two years of full-time employment as a sanitarian; (2) Graduate from an accredited college or university with at least a baccalaureate degree and completed a major in environmental health science which included an internship program and completed at least one year of full-time employment as a sanitarian; or (3) Graduate from an accredited college or university with a degree higher than a baccalaureate degree, including at least forty-five quarter units or thirty semester units of science courses and completed at least one year of full-time employment as a sanitarian.
+Applicants must pass an examination that includes subjects in the field of environmental health science.

+In Wisconsin, applicants for registration must either: (1) Have a baccalaureate or higher degree in environmental health from an accredited college or university with academic credits in physical, biological, chemical, environmental or environmental health areas and one year of full-time equivalent employment in the field of environmental health; (2) Have a baccalaureate or higher degree in physical or biological sciences from an accredited college or university with academic credits in physical, biological, chemical, environmental or environmental health areas and 2 years of full-time equivalent employment in the field of environmental health; (3) Have a baccalaureate or higher degree from an accredited college or university and 4 years of full-time equivalent employment in the field of environmental health; (4) Have an associate degree from an accredited college, community college or technical institute in environmental, physical, biological or chemical sciences, and 5 years of full-time equivalent employment in the field of environmental health; or (5) Have an associate degree from an accredited college, community college or technical institute and 8 years of full-time equivalent employment in the field of environmental health.
 Applicants must pass the NEHA REHS/RS examination.